ehrenb/machina/README.md

 #### Pull

-* This will pull pre-built Machina images
+* This will pull the latest pre-built Machina images

 ```bash
 docker compose pull